Identifying Causal Effects in Experiments with Spillovers and Non-compliance

-Using the estimator proposed in \autoref{sec:estimationinference},\footnote{We include the observations from 0\% saturation cities, using the over-identified 2SLS estimator described in \autoref{sec:0percent}.} \autoref{tab:creponresults} presents estimates and standard errors (clustered at the city level) of the average effects for the whole population, for never-takers, and for compliers using long-term employment and any employment as outcome variables.
-We estimate large negative spillovers ($\gamma^c = -0.51$) for untreated compliers, and effectively no spillovers ($\gamma^c + \delta^c = 0.62 - 0.51 = 0.11$) for treated compliers.
-For the average untreated complier, increasing the treated share among his neighbors from 10 percent to 50 percent would decrease her likelihood of employment by 20 percentage points.
+\autoref{tab:creponresults} presents estimates and standard errors (clustered at the city level) of the average effects for the whole population, for never-takers, and for compliers using long-term employment and any employment as outcome variables.\footnote{We include observations from the 0\% saturation cities as described in \autoref{sec:0percent}.} We estimate large negative spillovers ($\gamma^c = -0.51$) for untreated compliers, and effectively no spillovers ($\gamma^c + \delta^c = 0.62 - 0.51 = 0.11$) for treated compliers.
+For the average untreated complier, increasing the treated share among his neighbors from 10 percent to 50 percent would decrease his likelihood of employment by 20 percentage points.
 This is a considerable negative indirect effect of the policy intervention.
 However, this negative spillover effect is nullified --and possibly reversed-- when compliers are assigned to, and therefore receive, the treatment.

 For completeness, \autoref{fig:pot_outcomes1} depicts the implied average potential outcome functions for untreated and treated compliers, using long-term employment as the outcome variable. \autoref{fig:pot_outcomes2} depicts the corresponding functions using any employment as the outcome variable instead.
 We report average functions as bold lines, and corresponding (pointwise) 95\% confidence intervals as dashed curves.
 The downward sloping functions on the left of both figures illustrate the negative estimated spillover for untreated compliers: employment prospects for those who would have taken up treatment if offered worsen rapidly as more job seekers in their city take up the job placement program.
 The flat curves on the right, in contrast, reveal that employment prospects for those who take up treatment are unaffected by the average city-level treatment take up.
 These patterns are consistent with the idea that compliers who did not receive job placement assistance are hurt by competition in the labor market, while job placement assistance shields those who take it up from these negative spillovers.